Thomas Walsh (archbishop of Newark)

-Thomas Joseph Walsh Jr. (December 6, 1873 – June 6, 1952) was a prelate of the Roman Catholic Church.
-He served as the first archbishop of the new Archdiocese of Newark in New Jersey from 1938 until his death in 1952.
+Thomas Joseph Walsh Jr. (December 6, 1873 – June 6, 1952) was an American prelate of the Catholic Church.
+He served as the first archbishop of the Archdiocese of Newark in New Jersey from 1938 until his death in 1952.

-Walsh previously served as bishop of the Diocese of Newark from 1928 to 1938 and as bishop of the Diocese of Trenton in New Jersey from 1918 to 1928.
+Walsh previously served as bishop of the Diocese of Newark in New Jersey from 1928 to 1938 and as bishop of the Diocese of Trenton in New Jersey from 1918 to 1928.

 Biography

 Early life

-Thomas Walsh Jr. was born in Parker's Landing, Pennsylvania, the eldest son of Thomas and Helen (Curtin) Walsh.
+Thomas Walsh Jr. was born on December 6, 1873, in Parker's Landing, Pennsylvania, the eldest son of Thomas and Helen (Curtin) Walsh.
 After attending public and parochial schools in Pennsylvania, he studied at St. Bonaventure College in Allegany, New York.